 When editing drives on Windows Vista and all later versions of Windows (7, 8, etc.), Windows requires that all file handles on the drive be closed before changes can be written to the drive.
 If writing to a Physical Drive, all file handles on the Logical Drives within the Physical Drive must first be closed (a list of Logical Drives within each Physical Drive is displayed in the Open Drive dialog below).
-When a drive is first opened, 010 Editor displays a warning if any file handles on the drive are open and the drive is marked as read only.
-To enable editing of the drive close all open files on the drive, right-click on the Editor Window and click 'Read Only' from the pop-up menu.
+When a drive is first opened, 010 Editor displays a warning if any file handles on the drive, right-click on the Editor Window and click 'Read Only' from the pop-up menu.
 Note that the Windows boot drive (e.g. C:) cannot be modified unless the OS is booted from a different drive.